joejknowles/CV/README.md

 central part of my initial training, and has continued to guide my work on personal projects which can be seen it my portfolio.
-The same is true for BDD, my portfolio includes a small wrapper for PhantomJS, which makes testing of user interactions on a node/express application simple.
+The same is true for BDD, my portfolio includes a small wrapper for PhantomJS, which makes testing of user interactions on a node/express application simple within Facebook's Jest framework.

 #### Pair programming (including remote pair programming)